Principal 3-Bundles with Adjusted Connections: Introduction and results

 String theory itself is believed to be a limit of M-theory, a theory on an eleven-dimensional space-time, with 11d supergravity the low-energy limit.
 This theory naturally comes with a gauge potential 3-form, which is part of a connection on a principal 3-bundle.
 Moreover, the T-duality of string theory lifts to a much richer and currently intensely studied symmetry called U-duality.
 It is therefore natural to develop the explicit formulation of adjusted connections on principal 3-bundle, and this is the goal of this paper.

-\paragraph{Key results.} We start from a local description of adjusted connections in terms of 3-term $L_\infty$-algebra-valued differential forms.
-Such connections are morphisms of differential graded commutative algebras from the Weil algebra of an $L_\infty$-algebra to the differential forms on the local patch of some manifold.
-Considering a particular truncation of the corresponding inner homomorphisms, one obtains the so-called BRST complex of the connection, which describes the local action of infinitesimal bundle isomorphisms, or gauge transformations in physics parlance, as well as their higher analogues.
-Consistency of this BRST complex requires a particular choice of generators of the Weil algebra, and the Weil algebra automorphism bringing the evident choice of generators as in~\cite{Sati:2008eg} to a consistent choice is called a (local, infinitesimal) adjustment.
-We identify the relevant moduli of this automorphism, providing explicit descriptions for adjustments on 3-term $L_\infty$-algebras.
-The resulting local description of connection forms, together with their (higher) infinitesimal gauge transformations, serves as a starting point for the finite discussion: it identifies the relevant curvature forms, and provides a consistency check for the gauge transformations.
+\paragraph{Key results.} We start from a local description of adjusted connections given by 3-term $L_\infty$-algebra-valued differential forms.
+Such connections are morphisms of differential graded commutative algebras from the Weil algebra of an $L_\infty$-algebra to the differential forms on a local patch of a manifold.
+Considering a particular truncation of the corresponding inner homomorphisms, one obtains the so-called BRST complex of the connection, which describes the local action of infinitesimal bundle isomorphisms, or gauge transformations in physics parlance, as well as their higher analogs.

+Consistency of this BRST complex requires a particular choice of generators of the Weil algebra, and the Weil algebra automorphism bringing the natural choice of generators as in~\cite{Sati:2008eg} to a consistent choice is called a (local, infinitesimal) adjustment.
+We identify the relevant moduli of this automorphism, providing explicit descriptions for adjustments on 3-term $L_\infty$-algebras in \ref{sec:local_connections}.

+The resulting local description of connection forms, together with their (higher) infinitesimal gauge transformations form a strict action Lie algebroid.
+This BRST Lie 3-algebroid serves as a starting point for the discussion of the finite symmetries: it identifies the relevant curvature forms, and provides a consistency check for the gauge transformations.

-In the finite case, we restrict ourselves to principal 3-bundles with structure 3-groups that are given by 2-crossed modules of Lie groups.
+To keep computations manageable, we then restrict ourselves to 2-crossed modules of Lie algebras, integrating to 2-crossed modules of Lie groups.
 These describe a semistrict 3-group or Gray group.
-Equivalently, they describe simplicial Lie groups with a Moore complex with three non-trivial components.
+Equivalently, they describe simplicial Lie groups with a Moore complex with non-trivial components in degrees $-2$, $-1$ and $0$.
 The corresponding 2-crossed modules of Lie algebras have an overlap with 3-term $L_\infty$-algebras, but neither is a subset of the other; see \ref{app:Lie-3-algebras}.